What is the primary difference between genotype and phenotype? | Channels for Pearson+

 1

-Understand the definitions: Genotype refers to the genetic makeup of an organism, which includes the specific alleles or genes it carries.
-Phenotype refers to the observable characteristics or traits of an organism, such as its morphology, development, biochemical properties, and behavior.
+Begin by understanding the definitions of genotype and phenotype.
+Genotype refers to the genetic makeup of an organism, which includes the specific alleles inherited from the parents.

-Recognize the relationship: The phenotype is influenced by the genotype, but it is also affected by environmental factors.
-This means that while the genetic code provides the potential for certain traits, the environment can influence how these traits are expressed.
+Phenotype refers to the observable traits or characteristics of an organism, such as its physical appearance, behavior, and biochemical properties.

-Differentiate the terms: Genotype is about the genetic information encoded in the DNA, which is not visible to the naked eye.
-Phenotype, on the other hand, is what you can observe, such as eye color, height, or the presence of a particular disease.
+Recognize that genotype and phenotype are related but distinct concepts.
+The genotype provides the blueprint for potential traits, while the phenotype is the expression of those traits influenced by both genetic and environmental factors.

 Watch next